-In this course, students will be introduced to foundational concepts in e-Commerce.
+In this course, students will be introduced to foundational concepts in e-commerce.
 They will learn about the history of e-commerce, some of its unique characteristics, and different types of business models.
-They will get hands on experience conceptualizing a business, creating a business plan, reviewing different ecommerce platforms, and then building their own e-commerce site using Shopify Open Learning.
-Students will then add to their Shopify site through creating social media sites to extend their reach and build traffic.
-Ethical, social and political issues relating to ecommerce will be considered throughout the course.
+They will gain handson experience conceptualizing a business, creating a business plan, reviewing different ecommerce platforms, and then building components of their own e-commerce site using various tools.

+Students will also learn about social media marketing strategies to extend their reach and build traffic for their e-commerce ventures.
+We will cover important topics such as Conversion Rate Optimization (CRO), Cryptocurrency in ecommerce, addressing unique challenges in the e-commerce landscape, and Search Engine Optimization (SEO) techniques to improve online visibility.
+Ethical, social, and political issues related to ecommerce will be considered throughout the course.
 If you are interested in creating your own small business online (or maybe you already have one!), then this is the course for you!